PrismDX/ReplicatedInteractionMenu_Documentation/README.md

 Add conditions to player in Interaction Manager to work with the interactable conditions.

 you can add more conditions in Enumerators/Enum_InteractionConditions

+If you want more complex conditions you can utilize BP_RIMInteractionInterface added to the interactable actor, and make sure you have enabled bUseInterfaceCondition.

+When this is done you'll be able to implement the interface function found under interfaces in the blueprint followed by a with a "Switch on Enum_InteractActions" which will let you do custom logic for every action to display menus.

+#

+### Conditions and dynamic labels

+You need to add the interface to the interactable actor to use these features.

+See BP_Switch for condition example with interface, or BP_Lightswitch for dynamic label example with interface.

 ---